-You will now continue your study of the Friulian language through verses from the Bible by examining Gjenesi 9:20-29; that is, verses 20-29 of the ninth chapter of the book of Genesis, where the subject is la benedizion di Noè (Noah’s blessing).
+You will now continue your study of the Friulian language by examining verses 20-29 of the ninth chapter of the book of Genesis, where the subject is la benedizion di Noè (Noah’s blessing).
 These verses take you to the end of the chapter.
 The two posts pertaining to chapter 9 can be found here.

 If you are arriving on this site for the first time, begin your study of the Friulian language here (Gjenesi 1).